S3ooodi90/ReferenceImplementation/docs_source/source/abstract_model.rst

 Abstract Model
 ==============

 S3Model is by name as well as by definition and design a constraint-based multi-level modeling approach.
 This approach means that there are multiple models with increasing specificity to get to the instance data point.
 S3Model is constraint-based which provides a complete syntactic validation path back to the reference model for the instance data.
 The semantic model is designed using the concepts of this multi-level model approach.
 Extensions to the reference model concepts are not allowed.
+Click `here <owl/index.html>`_ to browse the S3Model upper ontology

 When answering the high-level question: *How do we elaborate the components required for a generic, implementation independent interoperability platform?* These few components were the answer.